OWASP/wrongsecrets/CONTRIBUTING.md

 # Beginner guide
 ## OWASP WrongSecrets

-Basically, [*WrongSecrets*](https://owasp.org/www-project-wrongsecrets/) is an application which teaches how to not store secrets by offering challenges to the user, which helps the user to Self-reflect and correct those mistakes.
+[*WrongSecrets*](https://owasp.org/www-project-wrongsecrets/) is an application teaching how to *not* store secrets by offering challenges to the user, helping the user to Self-reflect and correct those mistakes.

 ## Prerequisites